 In the Piriformis syndrome test, the first thing doctors prefer is a physical test.
 In order to find out whether stretching or activating your piriformis muscles results in pain, your doctor may conduct physical tests.
 A physician may suspect that you suffer from piriformis syndrome if they find that your piriformis is tender to touch.
 In addition, they may find that you also complain of pain in your deep gluteal area in the following four tests.

 The affected leg would be on top of the other leg if you lie on your side.
 This is because bending your knees will put your affected leg on top of the other leg.
-In order to determine whether your buttocks are in pain as a result of this movement, your doctor will instruct you to raise your top thigh.
+In order to determine whether your buttocks are in pain as a result of this movement, your pain doctor in Dallas will instruct you to raise your top thigh.

 Pace maneuver test If you sit in this position, your hips and knees will be positioned at a 90-degree angle to each other when you are in this position.
 You are instructed to push into the tester's hands until you feel their pressure on the outer side of the lower leg.